alvarobartt/tensorflow-serving-streamlit/README.md

+# TensorFlow Serving + Streamlit! :sparkles: :framed_picture:

-# :framed_picture: Serve TensorFlow ML models with TF-Serving and then create a Streamlit UI to use them!
+__Serve TensorFlow ML models with TF-Serving and then create a Streamlit UI to use them!__

 This is a pretty simple [Streamlit](https://www.streamlit.io/) UI to expose the functionality of a [TensorFlow](https://www.tensorflow.org/) image classification CNN served using